Hosting and bandwidth provided by MacAce.net.

 Naturally, whether or not the iPod touch 4th Gen is loud enough for you to use Skype without a headset largely depends on your own hearing and the noise level in the room or rooms that you intend to use the device.

-However, based on hands-on use, EveryiPod.com has found that the iPod touch 4th Gen is in fact quieter than the iPhone 4 but still quite sufficient for Skype voice use in a bedroom, living room, or relatively quiet office.
-It is definitely not loud enough to use outside walking down a modestly busy street -- even should you be lucky enough to have a street bathed in a steady Wi-Fi signal -- but for most users it should work well inside.
+However, based on hands-on use, we have found that the iPod touch 4th Gen is in fact quieter than the iPhone 4 but still quite sufficient for Skype voice use in a bedroom, living room, or relatively quiet office.
+It definitely is not loud enough to use outside walking down a modestly busy street -- even should you be lucky enough to have a walkable street bathed in a steady Wi-Fi signal -- but for most users it should work well inside.

 Ultimately, the iPod touch 4th Gen is a solid Skype phone.
 It allows one to use Skype in a far more convenient manner than the iPod touch 3rd Gen models before it -- which could be comparatively awkward with headsets -- and it does a much better job than often buggy dedicated Skype phones as well.